Asif-Tanvir-2006/Easy_Ricer_Linux/README.md

 Make sure that **polybar, rofi, and nitrogen** are installed (It should be there in the repositories of your distro)
 ## Steps for installation
 * Clone the repository
-* Make the installer script executable by running **chmod x installer.sh**
+* Make the installer script executable by running → **chmod +x installer.sh**
 * Run the installer script → **./installer.sh**
 * A folder named "Dashy_themes" should be created in your home directory
 ## Usage
 * cd into the "Dashy_themes" folder → **cd ~/Dashy_themes**
-* Currently oonly two themes are available (cyan & red) but I plan on adding more in the future
+* Currently only two themes are available (cyan & red) but I plan on adding more in the future
 * Run → **./theme.sh _theme** (REPLACE 'theme' with the desired theme[cyan or red])
 * Enjoy :)